lixiang-ucas/RandLA-Net/README.md

 Introduction
 ------------
 This is the source code for our paper **A Novel Semi-Supervised Method for Airborne LiDAR Point Cloud Classification**.
-This repo includes the code for conducting experiments using RandLA-Net as the backbone network.
+This repo only includes the code for conducting experiments using RandLA-Net as the backbone network.
+Our original repo using [DANCE-Net](https://github.com/lixiang-ucas/DANCE-NET) as backbone network can be found at [SemiALS-Net](https://github.com/lixiang-ucas/SemiALS-Net).

 ## Installation
 Please refer to official [RandLA-Net](https://github.com/QingyongHu/RandLA-Net).